SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-vn-ki.md

   NOTE: The above mentioned is open for discussion and will be decided during community bonding period.

-- Equivalent of `datetime.timedelta`

-  I would make a function `get_timedelta(days, seconds, microseconds, milliseconds, minutes, hours, weeks)` to return `astropy.TimeDelta`.
-This is because `astropy.TimeDelta` does not accept milliseconds, minutes etc. This function would simplify the creation of `TimeDelta` objects and thus would be used internally and could be used by users too.

 # Project Plan

-- **Pre community bonding Period ( - April 23)**

-  I would familiarize myself with the code base.
-I would use this time to the fullest so that I can make up for the lost week during community bonding period and I can concentrate on `time` related stuff during community bonding period.

-  I will research on the implementation on AstroPy tasks during this period too.

 - **Community Bonding Period (April 23 - May 14)**